UtrechtUniversity/MATLAB-on-HPC/build_container.md

 Save the installer file (e.g. matlab_R2018a_glnxa64.zip) on your computer in the newly created folder from step 1.

-## Step 5: copy the Linux MATLAB installer to the running Docker container
+## Optional step 5: copying the Linux MATLAB installer to the running Docker container manually

-Make sure you are in the directory of the matlab installer file (using >dir).
+Make sure you are in the directory of the matlab installer file (using `dir` and `cd` commands).

-Copy the file to the (running) matlabjt container:
+Copy the file to the (running) container:

 ```
 > docker cp matlab_R2018a_glnxa64.zip matlabuu:matlab_R2018a_glnxa64.zip